Events

 This code of conduct is to make the challenge fun while ensuring that safety standards and fair play are maintained.

-Sustainable Development Goals Week Canada (SDG Week Canada) is a national collaboration to increase awareness and egagement with the 17 United Nations SDGs on college and university campuses in Canada.
+• Sustainable Development Goals Month Canada is a national collaboration to increase awareness and engagement with the 17 United Nations SDGs on college and university campuses in Canada.

-SDG Week Canada is led by the Sustainability Hub at UBC, SDSN Canada at the University of Waterloo, and Colleges and Institutes Canada.
+• SDG Month Canada is led by the Sustainability Hub at UBC, SDSN Canada, and Colleges and Institutes Canada.

 Make your events more sustainable